Minmini (1953 film): Production

 The film was produced under the banner R. A. S. Tennekone productions and directed by T. V. Ramnath and Krishnaswamy.
 T. S. S. Mani wrote the story and dialogues.
 Cinematography was handled by V. Rajagopal.
 P. S. Gopalakrishnan and Sampath Kumar were in charge of choreography.
 The film was produced at Vijaya Vauhini Studios.
 R. A. S. Tennekone was a Sri Lankan.

 Soundtrack

-Lyrics were penned by Kalki.
+Lyrics were written by Kalki.
 (Music composer and playback singers are not known).